Google Analytics: How Reliable Is It and How to Correctly Measure Affiliate Clicks

 And really why not?
 Many sites use both: GA for trends and marketing, Matomo for detailed, accurate tracking.

-If you run an affiliate site in Europe, consider Matomo for compliance and GA4 for comparisons and SEO reports.
+Tip: If you run an affiliate site in Europe, consider Matomo for compliance and GA4 for comparisons and SEO reports.
 This dual approach covers all bases.

 Affiliate Tracking & GDPR Analytics Checklist